 It takes 2½ hours to rehydrate macaroni with cold water.
 This no-cook backpacking meal also includes dried san marzano tomatoes, olives, green beans, and tuna.
-You’ll find the recipe on the dehydrating tomatoes page.
+You’ll find the recipe on the Tuna Backpacking Recipes page.

 For stoveless backpacking meals with pasta, you must precook and dehydrate the pasta at home before you hit the trail.
 This back issue of Trail Bytes shows how to precook and dry macaroni.